salesforcexland/SFCAIntegrations/SFCAADO-CustomTasks/overview.md

 # Salesforce Code Analyzer for Azure DevOps

-This extension allows you to run Salesforce Code Analyzer v5 on the changed files in a pull request.
-It reports code violations, publishes results, and can fail the build to let you block merges.
+This extension allows you to run Salesforce Code Analyzer v5 on the changed files in a pull request, or against an entire branch.
+It reports code violations, publishes results, and can fail the build to let you block merges or identify technical debt in your overall codebase.
 It follows a fail fast approach if there's no relevant files and skips the rest of the logic, gives you artifacts to analyse after a valid run, and provides detailed logs and feedback to that PR once complete.

 ## Key Features

 - Threshold capabilities for the amount of issues you would accept before failing the build, or any issues above a particular severity
 - Installs and uses the latest version of Salesforce Code Analyzer, currently v5
+- Scans an entire selected branch (as a one-off or scheduled run) if desired
-- Scans only changed files in PRs (delta scanning), using dynamic engine selection of the code-analyzer package
+- Can also scan only changed files in PRs (delta scanning), using dynamic engine selection of the code-analyzer package
 - Outputs results as artifacts (html report, json file, and each changed file) for investigation
 - Optional PR status check POST onto the PR for extra visibility